'Raised by Wolves': Looks Like ‘Prometheus’ Meets ‘The Three Little Pigs’

 ‘Raised by Wolves’: New Ridley Scott Series Looks Like ‘Prometheus’ Meets ‘The Three Little Pigs’ on Tinder

-So begins the trailer for HBO Max’s new Ridley Scott-produced series—a female android introducing a group of children to the classic folktale.
-With its Alien/Prometheus aesthetic and a vague feeling of existential terror, Raised by Wolves is exactly the R-rated sci-fi/fairy tale hybrid we’ve been waiting for.
+So began the first trailer for HBO Max’s new Ridley Scott-produced series—a female android introducing a group of children to the classic folktale.
+With its Alien/Prometheus aesthetic and a vague feeling of existential terror, Raised by Wolves is exactly the TV-MA sci-fi/fairy tale hybrid we’ve been waiting for.
 What could we learn from such a thing?
 For one, Travis Fimmel aka Ragnar Lothbrok has finally found himself a life post-Vikings.
+The second trailer shows us even more of the series:

 Created by Aaron Guzikowski, Raised by Wolves follows two androids (Father and Mother) responsible for raising human children on a mysterious planet after the destruction of Earth.
 Eventually, the human colonies become divided due to religious differences and the androids realize that, well, humanity is a bitch.